The Mulier Institute

 The Mulier Institute was founded in 2002 and is the only independent, non-profit, scientific sport-research institute in the Netherlands.
-As such, it is engaged in fundamental ánd practice-focused social-scientific sport research.
+As such, it is engaged in fundamental, practice-focused and policy relevant social-scientific sport research.
 It monitors the developments within the Dutch sports sector.
 It builds its own databases and trend series to this end, in close cooperation with academic and professional universities both in the Netherlands and abroad as well as with other research organisations and statistical administrative bodies, such as CBS Statistics Netherlands and Eurostat.

-The institute aspires to enhancing the quality of sport research in the Netherlands and to translate and disseminate research findings.
-It is, therefore, an advocate for the appointment of sports professors, publishes review articles, and organises conferences and symposiums (such as the annual DSO Sport Research Day).
+The institute aspires to enhance the quality of sport research and sport policy in the Netherlands.
+It therefore advocates the appointment of sports professors, and organises conferences and symposiums, such as the annual Sport Research Day (DSO).
 The Mulier Institute is a prominent member of many national and international research communities, including Measure, EASS and ISSA.

 Recent international publications include:

-The Mulier Institute has an annual budget of over 2 million euros.
-A third of this budget is funded by an institutional grant from the Dutch Ministry of Health, Welfare and Sport.
-The other financial means stem from contract research for third parties (municipalities, ministries, sport unions and umbrella organisation) as well as subsidies from the Dutch government for scientific research.
+The Mulier Institute has an annual budget of 3 million euros.
+Half of this budget is funded by an institutional grant from the Dutch Ministry of Health, Welfare and Sport.
+The other financial means stem from contract research for third parties (municipalities, ministries, sport unions and umbrella organisation) as well as subsidies for scientific research.

 The institute has the legal form of a foundation.
 It is a non-profit organisation.
-Its daily management is run by Dr Hugo van der Poel.
-The Mulier Institute employs 28 staff members, mostly researchers with a background in social sciences.
+Its daily management is run by Dr Hugo van der Poel and Dr Remco Hoekman.
+The Mulier Institute employs 40+ staff members, mostly researchers with a background in social sciences.
 The institute’s offices are located in the Galgenwaard stadium of the premier league football club FC Utrecht.

 The institute is named after W.J.H.
 (Pim) Mulier (1865-1954), the pioneer and patriarch of (organised) sports in the Netherlands.
 Pim Mulier stood at the basis of the Dutch Football Association and Athletics Union, was involved in the founding of the ISU International Skating Union and helped internationally renowned sport events, such as the Four Day Marches Nijmegen and the Eleven Cities Skating Tours, take their form and shape.